evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 ## Problem 6

 OK, now please generate a plot from Structure with *k* equal to 2 and then another plot with *k* equal to 4.
 When can you conclude by comparing these plots?
+If you are feeling ambitions, you could write a script to automate `Structure` analysis for values of k=2 to 9, or you could improve the R plot to display the results of multiple analyses on one graph (or both!).